OpenDataDSL/website/blog/2023-04-05-wealth/index.md

 * **sval** is the starting value for the investment (we use $1 in our sample).

 The output series utilises the calendar information of the input.
 In our case, the input series is a monthly series.
-Moreover we have the assumption, in the previous period of the overall investment period we have $1.
+We start the calculated cumulative timeseries from one period back with our initial investment of $1.

 :::tip Smart Time Series